nurme-ave/activity-generator/README.md

 ### Project Description

-This was a small project at the Scrimba's Frontend Developer Career Path where I learned about working with API's.
+This was a small project I did when I first started working with API's.
+I'm implementing the fetch()-method here and requesting data from boredapi.com to generate random ideas for different activities.

 I'm implementing the fetch()-method here and requesting data from boredapi.com to generate random ideas for different activities.